 Step 1: Activate the Yeast

-Step 3: Mix and Knead the Dough
+Step 2: Mix the Dough

 Step 4: First Rise

-Step 5: Shape the Loaf
+Step 5: Preheat the Oven and Prepare the Loaf

 Step 6: Second Rise